This article was updated on July 8, 2019.

-Labor negotiations in U.S. women's soccer and women's hockey have brought increased attention to pay inequality in sports, which mirrors the pay inequality that many women experience at employers in all industries.
-But the resolutions agreed to in these high-profile sports negotiations aren't just about money — they also offer interesting lessons about compensation and engagement for HR leaders in all industries.
+The rise of the U.S. women's national soccer team to become World Cup champions -- two years in a row and four times total -- has further amplified the increased attention on pay inequality in sports, which mirrors the pay inequality that many women experience at employers in all industries.
+Inequity discussions in high-profile sports negotiations aren't just about money — they also offer interesting lessons about compensation and engagement for HR leaders in all industries.

-On average, men make 28 percent more than women across all industries, reports the ADP Research Institute® report, Are Employers Paying Their Employees Equitably?
-So while offering equal pay for equal work is certainly an important goal for HR leaders, the recent negotiations involving professional women athletes show that HR leaders should look beyond simply paychecks to keep female employees engaged and rewarded appropriately.
+Across all industries, women earn 83% of what men earn, according to ADP Research Institute® (ADPRI) report.
+So while offering equal pay for equal work is certainly an important goal for HR leaders, the heightened awareness about the pay inequity of professional women athletes show that HR leaders should look beyond simply paychecks to keep female employees engaged and rewarded appropriately.

 1. Women Want the Same Benefits and Perks as Men

-The U.S. women's national ice hockey team was prepared to boycott a major international tournament unless USA Hockey, the sport's governing body, worked toward a new compensation agreement with them, CNNMoney reports.
-While the female players asked for an increased salary of $68,000, they didn't just want more money, they also wanted to be able to bring a guest to competitions, travel in business class, and receive disability insurance like their male counterparts, CNNMoney reports.
+For example, in 2017, the U.S. women's national ice hockey team was prepared to boycott a major international tournament unless USA Hockey, the sport's governing body, worked toward a new compensation agreement with them, CNNMoney reports.
+While the female players asked for an increased salary of $68,000, they didn't just want more money, they also wanted to be able to bring a guest to competitions, travel in business class, and receive disability insurance like their male counterparts.
 The women also asked for benefits like child care, maternity leave, and better marketing and promotion.

 2. Women Are Interested in Paving the Way for Others

-The New York Times reports that one of the U.S. women's soccer team's priorities included changes that they believed would be important to the long-term growth of their game, such as improved league standards and increases in camp and roster bonuses for players who aren't under a contract.
+The New York Times reported in 2017 that one of the U.S. women's soccer team's priorities included changes that they believed would be important to the long-term growth of their game, such as improved league standards and increases in camp and roster bonuses for players who aren't under a contract.
 These changes would help establish a structure to support the careers of current national players and the next generation.
+And now that the 2019 World Cup championship has ended, the 28 members of the U.S. women's national team who are suing the U.S. Soccer Federation because of pay discrimination, have tentatively agreed to work with a mediator in an effort to reach an agreement.

-The soccer players' attention to the future of their game is in step with the desire of many younger workers to be a part of something meaningful, as noted by the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace.
+The soccer players' attention to the future of their game then and now is in step with the desire of many younger workers to be a part of something meaningful, as noted by the ADPRI® report, The Evolution of Work: The Changing Nature of the Global Workplace.
 Eighty-nine percent of younger workers will choose to work on personal interests and things that impact society, according to ADP.

 Just as U.S. Soccer was able to come to an agreement with female players by ensuring that their efforts will make a difference for their sport and women for years to come, HR leaders can establish common ground with their employees by connecting their work to the future and to broader achievements.